 Weight of the world What I learned about being a patient after finding my own cancer in ultrasound class In my experience, the responsibility of being a medical student pales in comparison to the profound burden that comes with being a patient with thyroid cancer.
 Oct.
-31, 2024ThursdayNovember 2024 issue Art of Medicine Sally Rohan, OMS III Sally Rohan, OMS III, is an osteopathic medical student at Rowan-VirtuaSOM pursuing both a DO and a PhD.
+31, 2024ThursdayNovember 2024 issue Art of Medicine Sally Rohan, OMS IV Sally Rohan, OMS IV, is an osteopathic medical student at Rowan-VirtuaSOM pursuing both a DO and a PhD.
 Contact Student Doctor Rohan

 Dr. Rohan, Having gone through my own personal acute and chronic medical diagonsis, I can this his experience will make you a much more compassionate and understanding physician.
 Most students do not have to go through such challenges at your age and do not undertand the hurdles and tasks that patients and families have to go through with major health issues.
 Nov.
 8, 2024, at 12:26 pm Reply